breakintoprogram/next-bbc-basic/MANUAL.md

 # manual

-The Next version is near identical to the original language, with the following changes:
+In addition to the core BBC Basic for Z80 core language (details of which [can be found here](bbcbasic.txt)), BBC Basic for Next adds the following functionality:

 ## Editor